 3 tablespoons coconut milk

 1 mango, peeled and chopped

 What you do

-- Marinate mahi mahi in 2 tablespoons Soy Ginger for at least 15 minutes.
+- Marinate mahi mahi in 2 tablespoons Sesame Ginger for at least 15 minutes.

 - Core and cut the cauliflower into large chunks.
 Scoop about half of the cauliflower into your food processor and pulse until it looks like rice or couscous.
 Be careful not to over process and make a paste.
 Transfer to a bowl and continue with the remaining cauliflower.

-- Heat 2 tablespoons Soy Ginger and 2 tablespoons coconut milk in a large skillet over medium-high heat and add cauliflower.
+- Heat 2 tablespoons Sesame Ginger and 2 tablespoons coconut milk in a large skillet over medium-high heat and add cauliflower.
 Sprinkle with salt and pepper to taste and cook, stirring, until cauliflower is tender about 3 minutes.
-Stir in remaining 1 tablespoon each Soy Ginger and coconut milk.
+Stir in remaining 1 tablespoon each Sesame Ginger and coconut milk.